Config.yml

 - core

-In addition to all of those settings, you also need to tell GrowthBook how to query the metric.
+In addition to all of those settings, you also need to tell GrowthBook how to query the metric with SQL.

 Plus, you need to select a column for each identifier type the metric supports.